Unit 2 Ferry Wharf

 Each quarter, our specialist Indirect Tax team monitors the number of vacancies released onto the job market directly by employers (Commerce & Industry) across Europe.

-The data below provides a digestible snapshot to the in-house market from adverts posted directly from employers (we omit the number of confidential mandates that HJ are assigned or job adverts posted by other recruitment firms).
+The data below provides a digestible snapshot of the in-house market from adverts posted directly from employers (we omit the number of confidential mandates that HJ are assigned or job adverts posted by other recruitment firms).
 It should also be noted that many vacancies go unadvertised due to confidential or highly sensitive searches.

 What happened in Q4?